 Such First Homes Mortgagee or Receiver shall first give written notice to the Council of its intention to Dispose of the relevant First Home; and

-once notice of intention to Dispose of the relevant First Home has been given by the First Homes Mortgagee or Receiver to the Council the First Homes Mortgagee or Receiver shall be free to sell that First Home at its full Market Value and subject only to paragraph 8.3
+once notice of intention to Dispose of the relevant First Home has been given by the First Homes Mortgagee or Receiver to the Council the First Homes Mortgagee or Receiver shall be free to sell that First Home at its full Market Value and subject only to paragraph 8.3.

 Following the Disposal of the relevant First Home the First Homes Mortgagee or Receiver shall following the deduction of the amount due and outstanding under the relevant security documentation including all accrued principal monies, interest and reasonable costs and expenses pay to the Council the Additional First Homes Contribution.